riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/validation/30_controls/controls.md

 <dot:TextBox Text="{value: Text}" />
 ```

-Since all Validator properties are attached properties, you can set them directly on the TextBox:
+Since all Validator properties are attached properties as well, you can set them directly on the TextBox:

 ```dothtml
 <dot:TextBox Text="{value: Text}"